John Baldwin Buckstone: Actor-manager of the Haymarket

 Buckstone became lessee of the Haymarket from 1853 to 1877.
-For this theatre, he continued to write plays and farces, though markedly fewer than before.
-As actor-manager of the Haymarket, he surrounded himself with an admirable and effective ensemble company, including Edward Askew Sothern, Henry Compton, Mr. and Mrs. Charles James Mathews and the Kendals.
+For this theatre, he continued to write plays and farces, though fewer than before.
+As actor-manager of the Haymarket, he surrounded himself with an ensemble company, including Edward Askew Sothern, Henry Compton, Mr. and Mrs. Charles James Mathews and the Kendals.
 He produced the plays of James Planché, Thomas William Robertson, Tom Taylor, John Oxenford, H. J. Byron and W. S. Gilbert, as well as his own, and in most of these he acted.
 Buckstone's management made the Haymarket into the premier comedy theatre of the age.
 His own gifts as a comic actor contributed much to the theatre's remarkable success.
 According to The Times, "Few men... have possessed to a greater extent the power of communicating the spirit of mirth to an audience. ...
 He was helped, too, in his vocation by remarkable physical attributes" and a peculiar, hilarious voice.

 In the 1850s, Buckstone produced An Unequal Match and Taylor's The Overland Route, A Hero of Romance by Westland Marston, and Home by Robertson.
 In 1861–1862, Buckstone produced a 314-night run of Our American Cousin, with Sothern in his most famous role as Lord Dundreary.
 Robertson's David Garrick was a hit in 1864, also with Sothern in the title role.
 Sothern also starred in H. J. Byron's An English Gentleman at the Haymarket in 1871.
 In 1868, Buckstone's son Frederick appeared at the theatre in Walter Gordon's farce Pay to the Bearer a Kiss.
 W. S. Gilbert premiered seven of his plays at the Haymarket during this time including his blank verse "fairy comedies" starring the Kendals, such as The Palace of Truth (1870), Pygmalion and Galatea (1871) and The Wicked World (1873).
 Buckstone also produced Gilbert's dramas, Charity (1874) and Dan'l Druce, Blacksmith (1876), as well as his 1877 farce Engaged.
 In 1873 Buckstone introduced the innovation of matinées starting at 2.00 pm.
 By the mid-1870s, however, Buckstone's company was disbanding, and in 1877, ill and bankrupt after sustaining heavy losses, he gave up management of the theatre.